Are You Worried That You’ll Never Be Able To Take Care Of Your

 Founder/ Care Manager

-Jaimee Friedlander, Licensed Clinical Social Worker (LCSW), was born and raised in South Florida.
+Jaimee Friedlander was born and raised in South Florida.
 She earned a Bachelor of Arts degree in Psychology from New College of Florida and a Master of Social Work (MSW) degree with a certificate in Aging Studies from Florida Atlantic University.
+She is a Licensed Clinical Social Worker (LCSW) and Certified Case Manager (CCM).

 Jaimee aspires for every client and family to feel like they are being treated with respect and compassion.
 Jaimee takes a holistic approach to problem-solving by understanding that many factors are impacting one's life including physical, emotional, social, financial, and environmental factors.
 She uses the strengths approach and her expert knowledge of resources to find mutually decided upon and creative solutions for challenges facing older adults and their families.